-AlBilad Investment Company ("the Company") is a Saudi Closed Joint Stock Company.
+Albilad Investment Company ("the Company") is a Saudi Closed Joint Stock Company and a 100% owned subsidiary of Bank Albilad.
 The Company was registered as a limited liability company in the Kingdom of Saudi Arabia under commercial registration number 1010240489 dated 11 Dhul Qa'adah 1428H (corresponding to 20 November 2007) issued in Riyadh.
 The Company was converted from a limited liability Company to a Saudi Closed Joint Stock Company on 16 Shawwal 1438H (Corresponding to 10 July 2017) which is the date of its new commercial registration.